reubenscratton/oaknut/docs/index.md

 class, and each non-object attribute is some property supported by that class.

+#### Layout

-Oaknut has also borrowed from Android's view layout system in that the layout process is split into a measuring pass and a positioning pass.
-Each view is asked (in `View::measure()`) to update it's own intrinsic content size (if necessary), and then to set the size it would like to be given that content size, the parent size, and the view's sizing rules in the `_widthMeasureSpec` and
+Oaknut has also borrowed from Android's layout system in that each View contains size and positioning 'specs' that control the rect it occupies on the screen. to update it's own intrinsic content size (if necessary), and then to set the size it would like to be given that content size, the parent size, and the view's sizing rules in the `_widthMeasureSpec` and